KSDunne/twenty_one/README.md

 ![Replay screenshot](docs/replay_ss.PNG)

-### User personalisation
+### User personalization

 Below are 2 screenshot of an examples of where user personalization is used in the game.
 It is used more often than this, these are just examples.
 The first one shows that when the user enters a name, the name entered is used in a welcome message.

 ![Welcome to twenty one image](docs/welcome_to_twentyone.PNG)

-All game notification and the goodbye message is personalised, please see the example below.
+All game notification and the goodbye message is personalized, please see the example below.

 ![Goodbye screen image](docs/user_personalization_goodbye.PNG)